ibm-cloud-docs/openwhisk/namespaces.md

 # Managing namespaces
 {: #namespaces}

 With {{site.data.keyword.openwhisk}}, you can create Identity and Access (IAM) managed namespaces to group entities, such as actions or triggers, together.
-Then you can create IAM access policies for the namespace.
+Then, you can create IAM access policies for the namespace.
 For an overview of IAM, see the [{{site.data.keyword.openwhisk_short}} IAM-enablement announcement blog](https://www.ibm.com/cloud/blog/ibm-cloud-functions-is-now-identity-and-access-management-enabled).
 {: shortdesc}

 ## What is a namespace?

 Namespaces contain {{site.data.keyword.openwhisk_short}} entities, such as actions and triggers, and belong to a resource group.
 You can let users access your entities by granting them access to the namespace.

-The fully qualified name of an entity is `/namespaceName/[packageName]/entityName`.
+The fully qualified name of an entity is `/namespaceName/packageName/entityName`.

 ### What happens when I create a namespace?